 - * Speaker, “Recent Developments at FINRA“, 33rd Annual Northwest Securities Institute, Portland, OR, 2013

 - Lewis & Clark Law School, J.D.

 - Magna cum laude

 - Andrew W. Mellon Fellowship in Humanistic Studies

-- Reed College
+- Reed College, B.A.

 - Phi Beta Kappa